GAO Report Says Trucking Hours of Service Rules Reduce Accidents

 Trucking hours of service rules were created by the government to ensure drivers are not fatigued or drowsy while on the road, a leading cause of truck accidents.
 These rules dictate weekly and daily work and drive time limits for commercial truck drivers.

 In efforts to improve roadway safety, the Federal Motor Carrier Safety Administration (FMCSA) issued new trucking hours of service in 2011, which were implemented in 2013.
 Among other provisions, the new rules indicated that two overnight periods must be used during the 34-hour restart option, and the restart could only be utilized once in each 168-hour period.
+If you have been injured in a truck accident contact one of our Tulsa personal injury attorneys today for a free consultation.

 Recently, the Government Accountability Office (GAO) released a report examining a study conducted in 2014 on the hours of service changes which went into effect in 2013.
 This examination also considered the assumptions and effects of the new hours of service rules.
 The GAO report found that in the 18 month period since the updated restart rules have been in place, roadway safety has improved.